smicn/Whoo/README.md

 # Whoo
-An Android recognition application based on OpenCV
+A face recognition application based on OpenCV and Android

 ## Brief
   The Android application Whoo is the part of the author's thesis, MS of